 Dentures only give you 30-40% of your bite function.
 This means that certain foods will have to be removed from your diet.
 Because they’re removable, dentures need adhesive to stay in the mouth and removed every night to be cleaned properly.
 If the adhesive doesn’t work properly, the dentures may slip or fall out while you’re speaking or eating.

 Dental implants are the gold standard for replacing lost teeth.
 There are many benefits to getting dental implants.
 Implants are the gold standard because they’re the only option that replaces the tooth root.
 Because a surgical element is needed, they cost more upfront and take longer to get the final restoration.

 But because they replace the tooth root, they’re worth it.
 Implants stop the jawbone deterioration that happens when you lose teeth.
 It can also help reverse it because the jawbone fuses with the implant post.

 Since they fuse with the jawbone, you get back 100% of your bite function.
 You also don’t need to get your implants replaced or readjusted.
 They don’t require adhesive or anything extra to stay in and are considered a lifetime restoration.
 No foods must be removed from your diet, and you can speak and eat confidently.

 Implants are the most natural-looking and feeling replacement.
 Even with progress in dentistry, dentures can be bulky and take a learning curve to get used to.
 That doesn’t happen with implants.
 They only need to be taken care of like you would your natural teeth.
 Brush, floss, and visit the dentist regularly and you’ll have a solid restoration for decades to come!

 Do you think dental implants are the right choice to replace your missing teeth?
-Call us or schedule a consultation online.
+Get dental implants in Charlotte, North Carolina by calling us or schedule a consultation online.